dogweather/forkful/content/no/c-sharp/dates-and-times/comparing-two-dates.md

 lastmod: '2024-03-13T22:44:40.809479-06:00'
 model: gpt-4-1106-preview
 summary: "Comparing two dates means figuring out their relationship\u2014are they\
-  \ the same, is one earlier, or is one later?
-Programmers need to do this to sort\
+  \ the same, is one earlier, or is one later."
-  \ events,\u2026"
 title: Sammenlikning av to datoer
 weight: 27
 ---